Lazo07/aws-saa-c03-notes/001 AWS Fundamentals/notes.md

 - AMI -> EC2 -> AMI

 - AMI Contains Permissions
-    - Public = everyone allowed
+    - Public access = everyone allowed
-    - owner = implicitly allowed because they own it
+    - Owner only = implicitly allowed because they own it
-    - explicit - specific accounts allowed, granted by owner
+    - Specific AWS account (explicit) = specific accounts allowed, granted by owner
 - AMI Contais Volumes
-    - Root Volume = kinda like boot drives like C:/ in Windows
+    - Boot Volume = kinda like boot drives like C:/ in Windows
-    - It has at least 1 volume (root volume) but there can be more (data volumes)
+    - It has at least 1 volume (boot volume) but there can be more (data volumes)
 - AMI has Block Device Mapping
     - Connects volumes and how they are presented to OS (which is root? data?)
     - mapping volume -> device ID which OS understands